levimatther/metaapi-node.js-sdk/docs/metaApi/managingAccounts.md

     server: 'ICMarketsSC-Demo',
     magic: 123456,
     quoteStreamingIntervalInSeconds: 2.5, // set to 0 to receive quote per tick
-    reliability: 'regular' // set this field to 'high' value if you want to increase uptime of your account (recommended for production environments)
+    reliability: 'high' // set this field to 'high' value if you want to increase uptime of your account (recommended for production environments)
   });
 } catch (err) {
   // process errors